Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/exporting.md

 </td>
 <td>

-Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to `HTML`, using inline `CSS` for syntax highlighting and no root `HTML` or `BODY` tags.
+Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to HTML, using inline CSS for syntax highlighting and no root `HTML` or `BODY` tags.

-Inline `CSS` styles will be used for highlighting.
+Inline CSS styles will be used for highlighting.
 This type allows for the code block to be directly copied out of the exported document and pasted into another.
 Root `HTML`, `BODY` and other tags will not be added to the output.

 </td>
 </tr>